Schaffhausen railway station: Facilities

 The station has two ticket offices, one for local tickets and passes and one for the national and international railway ticket sales and services.
 The station also offers a range of shopping facilities on two levels with various supermarkets, shops, bakeries and eateries as well as a chemist, located within the complex.

 Customs

 Schaffhausen is, for customs purposes, a border station for passengers arriving from Germany using direct services without intermediate stops.
 Customs checks may be performed in Schaffhausen station by Swiss officials.
 Systematic passport controls were abolished when Switzerland joined the Schengen Area in 2008.

 History

 The station opened on 16 April 1857 with the opening of the Rheinfall Railway through the Schweizerische Nordostbahn (NOB).
 It became a through station with the opening of the last section of the High Rhine Railway by the Grand Duchy of Baden State Railway on 15 June 1863.
 It was connected to the Lake Line of the NOB on 1 November 1894.

-On 1 April 1944, the southern part of the station building got damaged during the bombing of Schaffhausen by the United States Army Air Forces, killing 18 people.
+On 1 April 1944, the southern part of the station building got damaged during the mistaken bombing of Schaffhausen by the United States Army Air Forces, killing 18 people.
 This part of the building was replaced by a new construction in 1946.